 Liquidity mining is an essential aspect of the DeFi ecosystem and a vital one for ensuring the growth of DeFi.
 Liquidity providers can earn passive income through the liquidity pools on decentralized exchanges with liquidity farming.
 Just deposit cryptocurrencies in liquidity pools containing trading pairs and earn LP tokens.
 The LP tokens represent the share of your contribution in the liquidity mining pool and are essential tools for liquidity farming.

 Apart from LP tokens, liquidity farming protocols could also reward liquidity miners with governance tokens.
-While liquidity farming or mining presents many favorable prospects for growth of DEXs and DeFi, it also has many setbacks.
+While liquidity farming or mining presents many favorable prospects for the growth of DEXs and DeFi, it also has many setbacks.
 Start learning more about liquidity farming on DeFi protocols and the best ways to capitalize on the available prospects.

 *Disclaimer: The article should not be taken as, and is not intended to provide any investment advice.
 Claims made in this article do not constitute investment advice and should not be taken as such.
 101 Blockchains shall not be responsible for any loss sustained by any person who relies on this article.
 Do your own research!